 What Is The Cloud In Simple Terms?

-The Cloud is a worldwide network of servers, plus support infrastructure, that runs on the internet, not locally on a device.
+The Cloud is a worldwide network of servers and support infrastructure that runs on the Internet, not locally on a device.

-Servers are powerful physical or virtual computers at the heart of a network that are designed to “serve” specific functions, such as hosting application software, running a database, or delivering online storage to multiple users at the same time.
+Servers are powerful physical or virtual computers at the heart of a network.
+They are designed to “serve” specific functions, such as hosting application software, running a database, or simultaneously delivering online storage to multiple users.

 All you have to do is connect your device to the internet and sign in to the specific service/application you want.
 You log in via a mobile app or web browser like Chrome.